 Who’s Up Next for the Hall?

 The Chicago Bears stand atop the heap of the Hall of Fame inductees with a mix of 31 players, coaches, and front office members.
-Comparatively, the Steelers can boast 28 members who were once affiliated with the team, not a bad statistic considering the Bears have been around 13 years longer than the Steelers and for forty years, the Steelers were perpetual losers.
-The Steelers did a lot of making up for lost time since the 1970s.
+Comparatively, the Steelers can boast 28 members who were once affiliated with the team, not a bad statistic considering the Bears have been around 13 years longer than the Steelers and for forty years were perpetual losers.
+The Steelers made up for a lot of lost time since the 1970s.